psinetron/slycalendarview/README.md

 A calendar that allows you to select both a single date and a period.
-Calendar allows you to change colors programmatically without reference to the topic.
+Calendar allows you to change colors programmatically without reference to the theme.

 <img src="/images/sample.png" alt="Demo Screen Capture" width="300px" />